Basic Strategic Art Program: Curriculum

 Faculty from across the U.S. Army War College support BSAP, which also draws from world class academic and professional guest speakers and lecturers.
-There are three 16-week courses annually (Jan–Apr, May–Aug, and Sep–Dec).
-The course includes various staff rides or visits including a trip to Washington D.C. to visit U.S. government interagency organizations and a staff ride of U.S. Grant's 1864 Overland Campaign at the conclusion of the course.
+There are three 16-week courses annually, Jan–Apr, May–Aug, and Sep–Dec.
+The course includes staff rides or visits, including a trip to Washington D.C. to visit U.S. government interagency organizations.
+There is a staff ride of U.S. Grant's 1864 Overland Campaign at the conclusion of the course.
 Students share experiences with those of the Advanced Strategic Art Program, the U.S. Army War College resident program, and other Senior Service Colleges.

-As of 2018, the BSAP curriculum comprised the following six modules: strategic theory, strategic art, national security decision-making, contemporary strategic challenges, institutional strategy and planning, and joint and Army planning.
+In 2018, the BSAP curriculum comprised the following six modules: strategic theory, strategic art, national security decision-making, contemporary strategic challenges, institutional strategy and planning, and joint and Army planning.
 Using the graduate seminar method, the course combines history, theory, exercises, guest lectures, and staff rides to develop a 'rich professional perspective on policy, strategy, and doctrine.

 Modules

 The first BSAP module is Strategic Theory, which allows students to "evaluate doctrine and strategy".
 Students consider military classics by authors such as Sun Tzu and Clausewitz.
 The course also considers modern strategic theory related to service and joint doctrine as well as strategic culture and practical application of theory.

 In the Strategic Art module, students study campaigns including the Peloponnesian Wars and Global War on Terrorism.
 Topics of discussion include: "strategy and policy match, theories of victory, mirror imaging, civil-military relations, pre-war plans and wartime realities, and coalition warfare".

 The National Security and Decision-making module focuses on decision-making and organization within the executive branch of the U.S. government, including real-world case studies and a trip to Washington D.C. for U.S. government interagency visits including the Central Intelligence Agency, National Security Council, State Department, and others.

 In the Contemporary Strategic Challenges module, students learn about homeland security as well as conduct regional studies related to Northeast Asia, Southwest Asia, Western Hemisphere, and Europe.

-The Institutional Strategy and Planning module centers on the U.S. Army related to resources, force management, readiness, and transformation.
+The Institutional Strategy module centers on the U.S. Army related to resources, force management, readiness, and transformation.
 In the Joint and Army Planning module, students learn about campaign planning with U.S. Army forces and landpower in a broader strategic context.